TedHusted/awake/awake.md/awake.md

 ***

-In the Vanir colony, Elysium, hidden in the Antarctic, at the center of a large six-sided room, Crius, Phoebe, Iapetus, and other council members gather in a circle.
+At the center of a large six-sided room, Crius, Phoebe, Iapetus, and other council members gather in a circle.

 The council members each stand at just over a meter tall, with smooth pale skin, and elongated heads.
 Each member is wearing a cloak over a grey body stocking, matching their skin tone.
-Large almond-shaped black eyes are spread widely, devoid of pupils, and brimming with quiet intensity.
+Widely spaced, large almond-shaped black eyes, devoid of pupils, brim with quiet intensity.
 Long, delicate arms end with three impossibly long dexterous fingers, and a shorter thumb.
 Fingers that can move with deliberate precision.
 Like the others, Crius has a narrow torso.
 His chest is faintly ribbed.
 His small mouth, almost a slit, barely moves.
 Vanir communicate mainly through a sophisticated implant.

 Crius steps forward, bringing the session to order.